hitoshi-watase/sercrod/docs/reference/directives/log.md

 #### Summary

 `*log` evaluates an expression and logs its result together with the expression and a short host snippet.
-It is meant as a lightweight debugging helper for Nablla templates.
+It is meant as a lightweight debugging helper for Sercrod templates.
 The alias `n-log` behaves the same.

 - On normal elements, `*log` prints to the browser console.
 - On `<pre *log>`, `*log` writes a formatted debug block into the `<pre>` element itself.

-Logging is side-effect free with respect to Nablla data: `*log` does not modify the host’s data.
+Logging is side-effect free with respect to Sercrod data: `*log` does not modify the host’s data.

 #### Basic example